Netflix Download Limits Explained: Rules, Errors, Offline Viewing Tips

 Besides, when I stream Stranger Things online, I can get 5.1 surround sound and even Dolby Atmos on supported devices.
 But the downloaded copy plays back in stereo only (most likely AAC 2.0), and Netflix’s own help center confirms that 5.1 surround sound isn’t supported for downloaded titles.

 In practice, this is Netflix doing a quiet “downgrade” for offline viewing: great for compatibility and storage, but not ideal if you’re super picky about audio.
-Personally, this feels pretty rough—the gap between rich, immersive streaming audio and the stripped-down offline version is huge, especially if you’ve invested in decent headphones or a good speaker setup.
+Personally, this feels pretty rough—the gap between rich, immersive streaming audio and the pared-down offline version is huge, especially if you’ve invested in decent headphones or a good speaker setup.

 And there’s no HDR or UHD in downloads.
 For instance, on a Dolby Vision–capable device with a Premium plan, Stranger Things can stream in Dolby Vision HDR.
 However, the downloaded episode looks like a standard dynamic range (SDR) file, even though the streaming version can be HDR.
 From everything I’ve seen, Netflix treats downloads as non-HDR, non-UHD versions, even when the stream supports them.